openstack/openstack-manuals/doc/ops-guide/source/ops_upgrades.rst

 **Controller node**

 #.
-OpenStack Identity - Clear any expired tokens before synchronizing
+Identity service - Clear any expired tokens before synchronizing
    the database.

 #.
-OpenStack Image service
+Image service

 #.
-OpenStack Compute, including networking components.
+Compute service, including networking components.

 #.
-OpenStack Networking
+Networking service

 #.
-OpenStack Block Storage
+Block Storage service

 #.
-OpenStack dashboard - In typical environments, updating the
+Dashboard - In typical environments, updating Dashboard only
-    dashboard only requires restarting the Apache HTTP service.
+   requires restarting the Apache HTTP service.

 #.
-OpenStack Orchestration
+Orchestration service

 #.
-OpenStack Telemetry - In typical environments, updating the
+Telemetry service - In typical environments, updating the
    Telemetry service only requires restarting the service.

 #.
-OpenStack Compute - Edit the configuration file and restart the
+Compute service - Edit the configuration file and restart the service.
-    service.

 #.
-OpenStack Networking - Edit the configuration file and restart the
+Networking service - Edit the configuration file and restart the service.

-    service.
+**Storage nodes**

+* Block Storage service - Updating the Block Storage service only requires restarting the service.

 **Compute nodes**

--  OpenStack Block Storage - Updating the Block Storage service only requires restarting the service.

-**Storage nodes**

--  OpenStack Networking - Edit the configuration file and restart the service.
+* Networking service - Edit the configuration file and restart the service.

 Final steps
 -----------